8go/matrix-commander/README.md

                         HTML tags are accepted by Matrix.
   -z, --markdown        Send message as format "MARKDOWN".
 If not specified,
                         message will be sent as format "TEXT".
-E.g. that allows sending of text formated in MarkDown language.
+E.g. that allows sending of text formatted in MarkDown language.
   -k, --code            Send message as format "CODE".
 If not specified,
                         message will be sent as format "TEXT".
 If both --html and --code are specified then --code takes priority.